 has been the site of life-saving neonatal services and miraculous recoveries since 1978.
-Servicing approximately 850 newborns and their families annually, the NICU is a regional center of care for Oklahoma and neighboring states.
+Today, our NICU cares for nearly 850 newborns and their families annually, and serves as a trusted regional center for Oklahoma and neighboring states.

-You are welcome to bring personal clothing, blankets and small toys for your baby.
+- You are welcome to bring personal clothing, blankets and small toys for your baby.
 Please do not bring any item of monetary or emotional value, as we cannot guarantee against loss or breakage.

 - Taking a neonatal newborn home can cause some anxiety.
 We’re here to help ease the transition through hands-on, one-on-one “practice” caring for your new baby and providing all the information you need to feel comfortable and confident.

 Learn More about Our NICU Services